 „How is ozone harmful?
 When inhaled, ozone can damage the lungs.
 Relatively low amounts can cause chest pain, coughing, shortness of breath and throat irritation.
 Ozone may also worsen chronic respiratory diseases such as asthma and compromise the ability of the body to fight respiratory infections.
 Manufacturers and vendors of ozone devices often use misleading terms to describe ozone.
 Terms such as “Energized oxygen” or “Pure air” suggest that ozone is a healthy kind of oxygen.
 Ozone is a toxic gas with vastly different chemical and toxicological properties from oxygen.
 Several federal agencies have established health standards or recommendations to limit human exposure to ozone.„

 „The California Air Resources Board on Thursday banned popular in-home ozone air purifiers, saying studies have found that they can worsen conditions such as asthma that marketers claim they help to prevent.„

 Water-based air purifiers filter only a very small group of air born particulates ( insoluble particulates ).
 The efficiency of water-based air purification stands in no comparison to the efficiency of a HEPA / activated carbon air purification.
 Another issue with water is that it has the potential to introduce pollution into your environment because water is a key ingredient in mold growth.
 It could grow in the air purifier itself or in your room because the water-based air purifier contributes to higher levels of humidity.

-The efficiency of an air purifier is mainly a result of its Air Delivery Rate (ADR or CADR), its HEPA Filter and the calculated Air Changes Per Hour (ACH)
+The efficiency of an air purifier is mainly a result of its Air Delivery Rate (ADR), its HEPA Filter and the calculated Air Changes Per Hour (ACH)